julia-kraus/CarND-Advanced-Lane-Lines/writeup_template.md

 #### 3. Perspective Transform.

-The code for my perspective transform includes a function called `warper()`, which appears in lines 1 through 8 in the file `lane_finding.py` (output_images/examples/example.py) (or, for example, in the 3rd code cell of the IPython notebook).
-The `warper()` function takes as inputs an image (`img`), as well as source (`src`) and destination (`dst`) points.
-I chose the following test imag to determine the source and destination points manually.
+It is easier to fit a curve to the lane lines, if we can see the street from a bird's eye view.
+Therefore, we transformed our image into bird's eye view.
+The code for my perspective transform can be found in lines 1 through 8 in the file `lane_finding.py` (output_images/examples/example.py) (or, for example, in the 3rd code cell of the IPython notebook).
+The `get_perspective_transform()` function takes as inputs an image (`img`), as well as source (`src`) and destination (`dst`) points.
+I chose the following test image to determine the source and destination points manually:

+![alt text][image13]

+Into this picture, I fit a polygon that matches the lane lines:
+![alt text][image13]

 I chose the following:

 ```python
 src = np.float32(